-OVERBOUGHT / OVERSOLD ALGO - The relative strength indicator to identify assets which are in either oversold or overbought conditions and at the point when typically the price action begins to mean-revert.
-This enables the reversal levels to be tuned to the the direction and strength of a price trend the price relative to these moving averages.
+OVERBOUGHT / OVERSOLD ALGO - The

+'Overbought/Oversold' algo uses a self-scaling relative strength indicator to identify assets which are in either oversold or overbought conditions and at the point when typically the price action begins to mean-revert.
+This enables the reversal levels to be tuned to the strength of the trend of an asset.

 CORRELATION ALGO - The 'Correlation Algo' identifies which technical factors are the most highly correlated to future asset price returns.
 By 'factors' we mean continuously valued variables such as the 2 week price performance and the 20 day Relative Strength Index.
-The algo then identifies what typical future returns occur when those factors are similar to where they are today
+The algo then identifies what typical future returns occur when those factors are similar to where they are today.